Alpha107/Cognifyz/Task_2.md

 # Level 2 Tasks - Python Development Internship

 This repository contains solutions for the **Level 2 tasks** assigned during the Python Development Internship at Cognifyz Technologies.
-Each task is implemented in Python and includes a description of the task, code implementation, and sample usage.
+Each task is implemented in Python and includes a description of the task and sample usage.

 ---